 Naomi told me in her story that by the end of the relationship she could not quite remember who she had been before it started.
 Her preferences had quietly shifted to match his.
 Her schedule had organized itself around his availability.
 Her friendships had moved to the edges of her life because maintaining the relationship had required so much of her center.
 She described it as looking in the mirror and seeing someone who was technically herself but had been adjusted, piece by piece, to fit inside someone else's life.

 A genuine soul connection should make you more of yourself over time.
 Not less.
 Reclaiming who you were before the relationship reshaped you is often the work that follows recognizing this particular truth, and it is some of the most important work a woman can do.
 The connection that asked you to continuously minimize, adjust, and disappear in order to keep the peace was not a soulmate connection.
-It was a dynamic that mistook your flexibility for love and your disappearance for devotion.
+The woman who has learned to disappear as a form of love will carry that strategy forward into every new connection she enters until she decides, deliberately and with full awareness, to do something different.

 This is the one that requires the most honesty and does the most good when a woman is finally ready to hear it.
 The love that feels fated, the connection that feels like recognition, the sense that you have met this person somewhere before in some other life, is very often not fate at all.
 It is familiarity.
 Her nervous system recognized something in him, a dynamic, an emotional pattern, a particular quality of attention followed by withdrawal, that it had been trained to respond to by much earlier experiences in her life.